 Standards of living may drop.
 Global markets may disintegrate.
 The reach of governments may decline.
 People may have to fend for themselves and move from the cities to the countryside.
-Communities may fill the void once markets and governments retreat.
-Complementary currencies may have a bright future.
+Communities may fill the void once markets and governments retreat, so complementary currencies may have a bright future.
 Only, that may be far too optimistic.
 A collapse of civilisation is likely to cause anarchy in which gangs and warlords take over.
-That is not what most people desire.

 Civilisational collapse appears less likely when interest rates are negative.
 An underlying reason for a breakdown may be a shortage of energy and resources.
 The immediate cause could be diminishing returns on investments in social complexity, which is organisation and specialisation.
 With negative interest rates, it makes economic sense to invest in projects with low returns like production and storage of renewable energy, resulting in a graceful transition rather than a collapse.

 If energy becomes expensive, production will likely localise regardless of the currency system.
-Complementary currencies do not make that happen.
-They can help to mitigate the impact of a failing currency system.
+The costs of energy, not transaction costs, drive this development.
+Complementary currencies can help to mitigate the impact of a failing currency system or a collapse.
 During the Great Depression, the currency system failed because interest rates could not go below zero.
 In Argentine, complementary currencies helped people cope with hyperinflation after a financial collapse.

-The Social Trade Organisation recently issued the Money Multiplier that can increase the impact of money in poor regions.
+The Social Trade Organisation recently issued the Money Multiplier that can increase the impact of money in poor areas.
 Using their award-winning FinTech software package Cyclos, communities and regions can reprogramme money to make it circulate in the community or region.
 These solutions require a commitment within the community or region, including the local or regional government.
 In other words, you need strong communities.
 That could be an obstacle to this approach.